-In the high school, students and teachers are on a first-name basis with each other.
-At Bethany, people take an interest in each other and build lasting friendships that provide a sense of belonging.
-Here, students receive encouragement to pursue excellence in the arts, sports, and academics within the context of finding deeper meaning in life through faith.
+Students receive encouragement to pursue excellence in the arts, sports and academics (often simultaneously!) within the context of finding deeper meaning in life through faith.

-Bible: Bethany integrates faith development with academic excellence, urging students to seek a faith they can own.
-Grounded in Anabaptist-Mennonite values, Bethany weaves Christian teachings into the entire curriculum and nurtures faith development seamlessly throughout the Bethany experience—in class, on the court or stage, through one-to-one mentoring, and in chapels.
-Systematic biblical instruction takes place in Bible courses required at each grade level.
+Bethany integrates faith development with academic excellence, urging students to seek a faith they can own.
+Grounded in Anabaptist-Mennonite values, Bethany weaves faith exploration into curriculum and throughout the whole Bethany experience—in class, on the court or stage, through one-to-one advisory, and in chapels.

 Dual Credit and Advanced Placement Courses: Sophomores, juniors and seniors may also get a headstart on college, earning college credit while still in high school.
 Bethany offers four dual-credit courses in which students can receive both high school and college credit: Chemistry II, Psychology, English Literature and Composition, and English Language and Composition.
 Bethany offers an additional eight Advanced Placement courses in which students may earn college credits based on an end-of-course exam: AP Calculus, AP English Literature and Composition, AP English Language and Composition, AP 2D Art, AP 3D Art, AP Drawing, AP Computer Science, and AP United States Government and Politics.